m-ox/SpeedJump/README.md

 Originally built to watch my curriculum faster.
 Because why wouldn't you let students inject education into their brain faster if they can handle it?
 Due to how the extension searches generally for SPECIFICALLY and GENERALLY all video elements on the DOM, it reportedly works for many other applications.

-I consider the occasional "being able to speed up the occasional sidebar video ad of a mobile game to unrecognizable amounts" as an unintended feature, not a bug. ¯\_(ツ)_/¯
+I consider the occasional "being able to speed up a random sidebar video ad to unrecognizable amounts" as an unintended feature, not a bug. ¯\_(ツ)_/¯

 ~~ Hot Key Guide ~~